sarahciston/codingcare/posts/guide.md

 I have learned that,

 `holding my pedagogy and my programming more loosely, they both become more pleasurable.`

+## Set guidelines together

+By making rituals together, making time for each other, asking after each other, and so many more small things, we set the standards by which we will treat each other implicitly.
+It is also important to make these standards explicit, to make our expectations clear and unambiguous, so that we can adjust them to meet the needs of each person involved and so that community members both new and old can understand how we have agreed to maintain our shared space.

+Organizations like p5.js and the Processing Foundation engage their communities in collaborative processes to develop their [Community Statement and Code of Conduct](https://github.com/processing/p5.js/blob/main/CODE_OF_CONDUCT.md#p5js-code-of-conduct).
+As this is a larger open-source software community that is spread around the world, they workshop their documents among various parts of their community, from their board to their contributors.

+Your own process is likely to be much simpler, but it can still involve a variety of conversations that take place over time and include all of your community, allowing for things to change.

+For more on developing community guidelines, see [Section 10: LIVE CODE: Write your values](#live-code-write-your-values-imagine-your-community).

 [Back to Table of Contents](#top)